BellRing Brands (NYSE:BRBR) Price Target Raised to $32.00 at Morgan Stanley

 BellRing Brands (NYSE:BRBR) had its price objective lifted by Morgan Stanley from $30.00 to $32.00 in a research report report published on Tuesday morning, The Fly reports.
 The firm currently has an overweight rating on the stock.

 Several other equities research analysts have also recently issued reports on BRBR.
 Truist Financial cut shares of BellRing Brands to a hold rating and set a $30.00 price objective for the company. in a research report on Wednesday, October 13th.
-Truist lowered shares of BellRing Brands from a buy rating to a hold rating and set a $30.00 target price for the company. in a research note on Wednesday, October 13th.
-Zacks Investment Research lowered shares of BellRing Brands from a buy rating to a hold rating in a research note on Wednesday, November 24th.
-Citigroup lowered their target price on shares of BellRing Brands from $35.00 to $30.00 and set a buy rating for the company in a research note on Tuesday, November 23rd.
-Finally, The Goldman Sachs Group reaffirmed a buy rating and set a $41.00 target price on shares of BellRing Brands in a research note on Thursday, December 30th.
+The Goldman Sachs Group restated a buy rating and set a $41.00 price objective on shares of BellRing Brands in a research report on Thursday, December 30th.
+Truist Securities restated a hold rating and set a $30.00 price objective on shares of BellRing Brands in a research report on Wednesday, October 13th.
+Zacks Investment Research cut shares of BellRing Brands from a buy rating to a hold rating in a research report on Wednesday, November 24th.
+Finally, Truist cut shares of BellRing Brands from a buy rating to a hold rating and set a $30.00 price objective for the company. in a research report on Wednesday, October 13th.
 Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock currently has an average rating of Buy and an average price target of $31.60.

 BellRing Brands Company Profile